python/cpython/Doc/library/ftplib.rst

    If optional *rest* is given, a ``REST`` command is sent to the server, passing *rest* as an argument.  *rest* is usually a byte offset into the requested file, telling the server to restart sending the file's bytes at the requested offset, skipping over the initial bytes.
-Note however that RFC 959 requires only that *rest* be a string containing characters in the printable range from ASCII code 33 to ASCII code 126.
+Note however that :rfc:`959` requires only that *rest* be a string containing characters in the printable range from ASCII code 33 to ASCII code 126.
 The :meth:`transfercmd` method, therefore, converts *rest* to a string, but no check is performed on the string's contents.
 If the